 And lastly, pay attention to the dosing/concentration.
 Just because a product looks or smells like a densely concentrated tincture, does not mean that it actually is.
 Many manufacturers are putting small doses of CBD in hemp seed oil and claiming that it is a “Pure Hemp Oil”.
 Hemp Seed Oil and Hemp Extract are two completely different things.
 Hemp seed oil contains essentially zero CBD or THC.
 While it is rich in omega 3s and other great fatty acids, it is not CBD.
 There are many 250mg tinctures out there that priced the same as a 500mg or even a 750mg tincture.
 Like any supplement or medicine, it is the mass of the active ingredient that matters. $100 for 750mg is a much better deal than $50 for 250mg of CBD.
 If you are a price conscious consumer, the price per mg is the metric you should be looking at.

-To recap and wrap this up, it is impossible to determine concentration or quality of CBD by just looking at, smelling or tasting a CBD product.
-Look for facts and ask questions!
+To recap and wrap this up, if you are asking yourself, "What color should my CBD oil be?" -- it is impossible to determine concentration or quality of CBD by just looking at, smelling or tasting a CBD product.
+Top quality CBD products can vary dramatically in color, so it is best to look for facts and ask questions!
 Shoot us an email, chat or phone call any time.
 We are happy to answer questions, give you advice or simply just get to know you and hear how CBD has affected your life.